mwiens91/fooskill/README.md

 Details about the rating system, setting up a fooskill dev server, and how to contribute [are available in the docs](https://fooskill.readthedocs.io/en/latest/).

+## Project status

+The backend for fooskill is 100% finished.
+However, the frontend is still in development.
+Currently, the project is on an unofficial hiatus (waiting for a replacement foosball table in our school's common room, should one arrive).